NYCPlanning/data-engineering-qaqc/README.md

 ## Dev

-**To deploy the app run the github action [Deploy to Dokku - production](https://github.com/NYCPlanning/data-engineering-qaqc/actions/workflows/main.yml).**
+**To deploy the app, run the github action [Deploy to Dokku - production](https://github.com/NYCPlanning/data-engineering-qaqc/actions/workflows/main.yml).**

 > NOTE: This will deploy the app using code in the branch chosen in the "Run workflow" dropdown.